useblocks/sphinx-c4/README.md

    Provides Internet banking functionallity via a JSON/HTTPS API.

+.. component:: E-Mail Component
+   :id: email
+   :container: api
+   :links: email(Sends email using)
+   :technology: Spring Bean

+   Sends e-mails to user.

-[More containers in the pictures below exist, but are not written down for this example (I'm lazy, sorry :) )]
+[More containers and components in the pictures below exist, but are not written down for this example (I'm lazy, sorry :) )]

 ```